 Here’s why: Doctors measure gestational age by a standard called LMP, which dates a pregnancy from the woman’s last menstrual cycle.
 But starting with a 2010 Nebraska bill, some legislators started using the number of weeks “post-fertilization” as the standard for gestational age—equivalent to two weeks after a woman’s period, the average time when most women ovulate.
 Some states have tried to pass bans that would apply even earlier in a pregnancy, like Arizona’s 2012 law that tried to set the limit at 18 weeks post-fertilization or 20 weeks after a woman’s last period.
 That measure was struck down by the courts, though.
 For now, bans that apply 20 weeks post-fertilization and 22 weeks LMP are about as low as states can go.
 More than a dozen have these limits in place.

-This linguistic sleight-of-hand might be one way legislators are trying to create a sense of fetal personhood, said Elizabeth Nash, a staffer at the Guttmacher Institute, a pro-choice research organization.
-“There’s been an effort by conservative lawmakers to peg the beginning of pregnancy to fertilization,” she said.
+This linguistic sleight-of-hand might be one way legislators are trying to create a sense of fetal personhood, says Elizabeth Nash, a staffer at the Guttmacher Institute, a pro-choice research organization.
+“There’s been an effort by conservative lawmakers to peg the beginning of pregnancy to fertilization,” she says.
 “They’ve talked about personhood starting at fertilization for a long time, and this is a way to codify that and get it into law.”

-After Bell co-published a paper on variability in hospital care for very premature infants last year, “our paper was cited on the floor of Congress by the anti-abortion lobby as evidence that abortion should be restricted at an even earlier time in pregnancy,” he said.
-A lot of medical research focuses on the chances of survival for infants born at a certain number of weeks—chances which have been getting higher and higher for babies born earlier and earlier into pregnancies.
+After Bell co-published a paper on variability in hospital care for very premature infants last year, “our paper was cited on the floor of Congress by the anti-abortion lobby as evidence that abortion should be restricted at an even earlier time in pregnancy,” he says.
+A lot of medical research focuses on the chances of survival for infants born at a certain number of weeks—chances that have been getting higher and higher for babies born earlier and earlier into pregnancies.
 But that work is not designed to apply to abortion.
 It’s aimed to address concrete situations in which parents and doctors are trying to make medical choices, not the kind of theoretical point of viability most abortion laws invoke.
-“It’s unfortunate that the research is used this way,” Bell said.
+“It’s unfortunate that the research is used this way,” Bell says.

-Ultimately, there is no perfect way of numbering the days into a pregnancy, and no set way of knowing how soon a fetus could survive outside of the womb.
+Ultimately, there is no perfect way of numbering the days into a pregnancy, and no set way of knowing how soon a fetus could survive outside the womb.
 The law doesn’t accommodate this ambiguity very well, though.
 Instead, it offers a misleading sense of authority or certainty, allegedly based on firm knowledge of what’s happening to a fetus at any given point in its gestation.